aganter/ZEN-garden/documentation/How_To_Benders_Decomposition.md

 #### Generating Benders Cuts

 1. **Feasibility Cut:**
-   If the subproblem is infeasible, a feasibility cut is added to the master problem to eliminate the current solution of \(y\):
+   If the subproblem is infeasible, a feasibility cut is added to the master problem to eliminate the current solution of $y$:

    $$
    \begin{equation}